Candy apple

-Toffee apples (in Commonwealth English) or candy apples (in American English) are whole apples covered in a sugar candy coating, with a stick inserted as a handle.
+Candy apples (in American English) or toffee apples (in Commonwealth English) are whole apples covered in a sugar candy coating, with a stick inserted as a handle.
 These are a common treat at fall festivals in Western culture in the Northern Hemisphere, such as Halloween and Guy Fawkes Night, because these festivals occur in the wake of annual apple harvests.
-Although toffee apples and caramel apples may seem similar, they are made using distinctly different processes.
+Although candy apples and caramel apples may seem similar, they are made using distinctly different processes.

 History

-Toffee apples were originally sold in London in the 1890s.
+Candy apples were originally sold in London in the 1890s.

 However, according to one source, American William W. Kolb invented the red candy apple.

 Kolb, a veteran Newark candy-maker, produced his first batch of candied apples in 1908.
 While experimenting in his candy shop with red cinnamon candy for the Christmas trade, he dipped some apples into the mixture and put them in the windows for display.
 He sold the whole first batch for 5 cents each and later sold thousands yearly.
 Soon candied apples were being sold along the Jersey Shore, at the circus and in candy shops across the country, according to the Newark News in 1948.

 Ingredients and method

-Toffee apples are made by coating an apple with a layer of sugar that has been heated to hard crack stage.
+Candy apples are made by coating an apple with a layer of sugar that has been heated to hard crack stage.
 The most common sugar coating is made from sugar (white or brown), corn syrup, water, cinnamon and red food coloring.
 Humid weather can prevent the sugar from hardening.